Dina Porat

-Dina Porat served as head of the Jewish History Department at Tel Aviv University's Stephen Roth Institute.
-She is head of the Kantor Center for the Study of Contemporary European Jewry and holds the Alfred P. Slaner Chair for the Study of Contemporary Antisemitism and Racism at Tel Aviv University.
+Dina Porat (born 24 September 1943) is the academic advisor and former chief historian of Yad Vashem, Professor Emerita in the Department of Jewish History at Tel Aviv University, where she also served as head of the Kantor Center for the Study of Contemporary European Jewry, and as holder of the Alfred P. Slaner Chair for the Study of Antisemitism and Racism.